starliteSeeker/waffle/README.md

 cargo build --release
 ```

+# File format

+File format for palette, tile set, and tile map is the same as the format used in CGRAM/VRAM, so it is possible to include the binary files directly in assembly code without further processing.

 # Future plans

 Not much.
 If I ever feel like it, some important/quality-of-life features to add include: